 - 6. On 1 July 2012 the amended Prospectus Directive and Commission Delegated Regulation No 486/2012 entered into force.
 Following the entry into force of this legislation and Commission Delegated Regulation (EU) No 862/2012, ESMA conducted a review of the legislative references contained in this document and has updated and revised it accordingly.
-Certain questions have also been deleted as the issues contained in these questions have been either clarified by the new legislation or super-seded by it. - 7.
-The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of ESMA Regulation.
+Certain questions were deleted as the issues contained in these questions were either clarified by the new legislation or superseded by it. - 7.
+The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of ESMA Regulation.10 - 8.
+Therefore, due to the nature of Q&A's, formal consultation on the draft answers is considered unnecessary.
+However, even if they are not formally consulted on, ESMA may check Q&A responses with representatives of ESMA's Securities and Markets Stakeholder Group, the relevant Standing Committees' Consultative Working Group or, where specific expertise is needed, with other external parties. - ESMA will review these questions and answers to identify if, in a certain area, there is a need to convert some of the material into ESMA guidelines and recommendations.
+In such cases, procedures set in Article 16 of ESMA Regulation will be followed. - 10.
+The views of the Commission Services on some of the issues discussed in this Q&A were sought.
+However, both the Commission Services and ESMA note that only the European Court of Justice can give a legally binding interpretation of the provisions of EU legislation.11